-A personal fitness trainer thinks long-term.
+Your personal fitness trainer thinks long-term.
 He or she would prepare a program based on his/her initial assessment to give you optimal results.
-That’s another thing you should take note of.
+That's another thing you should take note of.

 Great trainers don't just copy workouts on YouTube or make one on the spot.
 They do a lot of planning, write a tailored program, and they will let you stick to it.
 If they only do whatever they feel like doing, they cannot track results, which makes guaranteeing them even more impossible.

 You know how some people are always saying, "give 110%?"
 It shouldn't be just you who's giving 110%.
 Your personal fitness trainer should give you the same effort and dedication before, during, and after your sessions.